Independent Research

 I am an independent researcher working at the intersection of spatial econometrics, supply chain vulnerability analysis, and national security economics.
 My research uses primary-source government data — USDA AFIDA filings, FDA Drug Master Files, USGS mineral surveys, IEA energy data, and Commerce Department trade statistics — to address questions that existing analytical institutions are structured to miss.

-My military career began as a U.S. Army Air Defense Artillery officer during the Cold War and ended in the Desert Storm/Desert Shield Era in the Florida Army National Guard.
+My military career began as a U.S. Army Air Defense Artillery officer during the Cold War, including service along the Fulda Gap.
 Two decades in defense systems engineering followed, building and analyzing complex technical systems for government and enterprise clients.
 This background informs both the questions I ask and the standards I apply: every claim must survive scrutiny from professionals who have lived in these environments.

 The research on this site originated from an unusual pathway.
 While developing The Silent Conquest, a four-book geopolitical thriller series, I constructed intelligence-style analytical documents that required real methodology applied to real data.
 The fictional economist's spatial analysis framework produced significant results when validated against USDA primary data.
 The Mutual Threshold Saturation doctrine — conceived as a narrative device — proved to describe a measurable structural condition.
 The fiction generated the hypotheses; the research tests them.
 Both streams are represented here.